galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 ## Create Service Principal for AKS
 An AKS cluster requires either an [Azure Active Directory (AD) service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) or a [managed identity](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity) to interact with Azure resources.

 We will use a service principal to create an AKS cluster.
 You will need to make sure that you have an existing service principal with permission to dynamically create and manage other Azure resources such as an Azure load balancer or container registry (ACR).
 If you don't have one, please make sure you have enough permisson and follow the commands to create a new service principal.

-If you run commands in your local environment, please run `az login` first.
+If you run commands in your local environment, please run `az login` first， skip this if you run on Azure Cloud Shell.

 ```
 SUBSCRIPTION_ID=<your-subscription-id>
 # Login
 az login

 # Set your working subscription
 az account set -s $SUBSCRIPTION_ID